heliotrope3n/the-energy-chronicles/_posts/2017-12-4-Heat-Temperature.md

 ## Analysis

 This post connects to requirement #5g.
 It explains thermal energy, and the differences/similarities between it and heat and temperature.
 It also goes a bit into heat transfer, which is the transfer of thermal energy.
 These terms are usually confused, and after learning about it in class, how the above ties into the big picture became much clearer.

+This post also connects to requirement #3.
+It applies the law of conservation of energy to thermal physics, if we assume the two objects transferring energy are isolated.
+No energy is gained or lost when the objects are transferring, and so heat cannot be gained or lost in an isolated system when two objects are transferring energy.